 Serious side effects from Descovy are rare but can occur.

-Talk with your doctor right away if you develop serious side effects while using Descovy.
-If the side effects seem life threatening or you think you’re having a medical emergency, call 911 (or your local emergency number) immediately.
+Talk with your doctor right away if you develop serious side effects while taking Descovy.
+If the side effects seem life threatening or you think you’re having a medical emergency, call 911 or your local emergency number immediately.

 Serious side effects from Descovy can include:

-* An allergic reaction is possible after using Descovy.
+* An allergic reaction is possible after taking Descovy.
 But this side effect wasn’t reported in clinical studies.

 Descovy has a boxed warning for this side effect.
 A boxed warning is the most serious warning from the FDA.
-To learn more, see the “Before using Descovy” section below.
+To learn more, see the “Before taking Descovy” section below.

 Boxed warnings

-• Worsening of hepatitis B. There have been reports of worsening hepatitis B in people who stop taking drugs that contain emtricitabine or tenofovir disproxil fumarate.
-Because Descovy contains emtricitabine, this side effect may occur in someone with hepatitis B who stops taking Descovy.
+• Worsening hepatitis B. There have been reports of worsening hepatitis B in people who stop taking drugs that contain emtricitabine or tenofovir disproxil fumarate.
+Because Descovy contains emtricitabine, this side effect may occur in someone who has hepatitis B and stops taking Descovy.
 If you have hepatitis B, your doctor will test your liver function after you stop Descovy treatment.
 They may recommend a treatment other than Descovy, if needed.

 • Resistance to Descovy treatment.
-If you have HIV and use Descovy for pre-exposure prophylaxis (PrEP), the virus can become resistant to Descovy.
-Resistance means that the drug won’t be as effective at preventing HIV.
+If you have HIV and take Descovy for preexposure prophylaxis (PrEP), the virus can become resistant to Descovy.
+Resistance means that the drug won’t be as effective at treating your HIV.
 Because of this, you’ll be tested for HIV immediately before your first dose of Descovy.
-You’ll need to have a negative test result to use the drug.
+You’ll need to have a negative test result before your doctor will prescribe the drug.
 You’ll also be tested every 3 months to confirm that you still have a negative HIV status.

 Other warnings